Scheduling meetings in Zoom

 Please note, if you are using the Moodle Scheduling tool to schedule your meetings (recommended option), then please FIRST log into Zoom desktop or web client via SSO to create your account.
 You only need to do this once.

-To schedule a meeting, please follow the steps below.
-Please note, these steps should be carried out by the person who will be the Host of the meeting (usually the unit convenor).
-If they are created by an administrator etc, then the Host of the meeting (the teacher) WILL NOT be able to start the meeting:
+Please note, scheduling a new meeting should be carried out by the person who will be the Host of the meeting (usually the unit convenor).
+If they are created by an administrator etc, then the Host of the meeting (the teacher) WILL NOT be able to start the meeting unless they are made an Alternative Host.

-- Select the Zoom meeting option at the bottom of the Activities list and Add.
+- Select the Zoom meeting option at the bottom of the list.

 You can also schedule standalone meetings from within the web browser or from the Zoom client.
 Zoom provide extensive help guides but, when scheduling meetings, it is important to remember the following: